 2. Potential Unwanted Applications (PUAs)

-• Legal deceptive adware PUA actively makes it difficult to opt out of installing a harmless third-party application or software.
-While it is frustrating to bear, legitimate adware may also use this.
-It is valid and legal if the creator has chosen not to include malicious software or ads tainted with malware.
+- Legal deceptive adware (PUA) actively makes it difficult to opt out of installing a harmless third-party application or software.
+While this can be frustrating, legitimate adware may also use it.
+It is valid and legal if the creator does not include malicious software or ads tainted with malware.
 Unfortunately, some disguised malware might still be delivered to your devices unknowingly.

-• Illegal, malicious adware PUA profits from third parties who are malicious and want to distribute malicious software like viruses, spyware, or any other type of malware on your devices.
+- Illegal and malicious adware PUAs generate profit by partnering with third parties that distribute harmful software, such as viruses, spyware, or other forms of malware, compromising your device’s security.
 Such malware is often disguised intentionally under the adware, the complementing software, or the websites it is advertising.
 Creators of such adware and those who distribute it knowingly spread the threat and may resort to abusive methods to accomplish it.

 3. Mobile Adware